 .
 We know how much you have been looking for the best offset printers near you, and we are happy to deliver a top-notch and, deluxe printing experience.

 , etc. When it comes to large quantities and professional quality, offset printing is best for you, especially if your prints are going to be the same.
 Digital printing also works fine, but you may want to give it a second thought based on speed rather than the size of a printing project.
 Call one of our customer service agents and let us know your project requirement and we will guide you to achieve your final product.

 Offset Printing NYC

-At Digital City Printing we are a commercial printing house offers top-quality offset printing in New York City.
+At Digital City Printing we are a commercial printing house that offers top-quality offset printing in New York City.
 We are able to do this very inexpensively because we use state-of-the-art Computer To Plate (CTP) technology.
-CTP methods transfers digital data directly from the computer onto the printing plates being used on the press.
+CTP methods transfer digital data directly from the computer onto the printing plates being used on the press.
 Using CTP there is no need to produce the film, strip and shoot plates.
-This print technology is highly innovative and very effective for high volume runs since the more you print, the lower the per-unit cost.
+This print technology is highly innovative and very effective for high-volume runs since the more you print, the lower the per-unit cost.